vojay-dev/airflow-dagventure/README.md

 });
 ```

-The corner sprites use `setOrigin()` set to their respective corner (top-left has origin 0,0; bottom-right has origin 1,1).
-When the scale increases, the image grows toward the center of the building — giving the "arms reaching inward" pulse effect.

 ### Knight level progression

 Every successful Dag run advances the player's knight rank.
 The current level and rank name are shown in the top-left HUD panel, just below the Dag counter.
 Levels run from 1 (Wanderer) to 10 (MAX RANK), with a new title unlocking at each step.